AtomicNoggin/include/README.md

 });
 ```
 ### include.register
-have the loaded script register itself, so files included via <script src="">
+have the loaded script register itself, so files included via `&gt;script src=""&lt;`
 can avoid being double loaded. and optionally specify a result object (or method).
 ```
 include.register('/full/path/to/filename.js'[,{'result':'object','including':function method() {}}])
 // return objects will get passed to the Promise and/or callback as a success object
 ```
-*NOTE:* filename paths are resolved relative to the fromPath value.
+*NOTE*: filename paths are resolved relative to the fromPath value.
 Use the full path to register.

 ### include.defer
 have the loaded script manually stall it's registration, so it can control